 Our experience has been that a static IP address and T1 (~1.5Mb symmetric) or faster permanent network connection is minimal for a public mirror.
 (Of course, you can build a private mirror with a DSL or cable modem, but sharing it with the world requires a somewhat higher bandwidth.)

-We offer two distinct rsync modules:
+We offer two distinct collections:

-Please note that the two modules have a very different directory structure.
+Please note that the two collections have a very different directory structure.
 The main collection uses a hierarchy of small directories, e.g., eBook #12345 is stored under 1/2/3/4/12345/.
 The generated content uses one huge ‘root’ directory with a subdirectory for each book. eBook #12345 is stored in epub/12345/.
 You should configure your server to not autoindex the huge ‘root’ directory.
-There is an ‘index.html’ file, to make it less likely for remote HTTP clients to enumerate the entire directory.
+There is an index.html file, to make it less likely for remote HTTP clients to enumerate the entire directory.

 There is an historical anomaly with the generated content.
-In the main collection, it is listed under “cache/epub,” while the catalog metadata uses “cache/generated”.
-If you would like to keep all of the content in one large directory tree, similar to how the main collection works, your front end Web server will need to redirect, to use the same path.
-In other words, you will want a path from the catalog, such as “cache/generated/1001/1001.epub” to also be available as “cache/epub/1001/1001.epub.”
+In the main collection, it is listed under cache/epub, while the catalog metadata uses cache/generated.
+If you would like to keep all of the content in one large directory tree, similar to how the main collection works, your front end Web server will need to redirect to use the same path.
+In other words, you will want a path from the catalog, such as cache/generated/1001/1001.epub to also be available as cache/epub/1001/1001.epub.
 We use a simple redirect within Apache for this (we put this in apache.conf, but it can be in other locations):

 AllowOverride FileInfo